diethardsteiner/diethardsteiner.github.io/_posts/2017-04-27-Twenty-seconds-to-embedded-dashboard.md

 Create your CDE dashboard as usual if you don't have one already.

-Create a sample external html page which will allow us to reference the CDE dashboard.

 ## Configuring the MyCompany WebApp

 We will create an extremely simple web app, which will allow us to embed the dashboard we created earlier on: